citiniS/News-Sentiment-Analysis/README.md

 # News-Sentiment-Analysis
-## Project for CSI-280 by Kimberly Benson
+## Project for CSI-280 by Kimberly Benson, Yin Bo Chen